kellan/laughingmeme/_posts/2013-02-10-competence.md

 Now I’ve built both of those features for much smaller, slower moving corpuses (after all Flickr is only up to photo id 8 billion and something, and most of Etsy’s items expire after 4 months), so I both knew it was possible, and also could only speculate on how you’d do it on top of a corpus like Twitter.

-Which is all a long way of saying, \[Twitter now has both of these features\](http://blog.twitter.com/2013/02/now-showing-older-tweets-in-search.html), socially scoped searches that go back over years of tweets. \[Plus the ability to download your archives\](http://blog.twitter.com/2012/12/your-twitter-archive.html).
+Which is all a long way of saying, [Twitter now has both of these features](http://blog.twitter.com/2013/02/now-showing-older-tweets-in-search.html), socially scoped searches that go back over years of tweets.
+[Plus the ability to download your archives](http://blog.twitter.com/2012/12/your-twitter-archive.html).

 Good fucking work Twitter! (here’s hoping others follow)